 Members of 11KBW acted in proceedings related to the Liverpool Hillsborough tragedy and subsequent cover up.
 They represented the government in the Supreme Court’s Article 50 case (on whether parliamentary approval was required before the government could set the formal Brexit process into motion).
 And they recently acted in a legal challenge against the Parole Board, which decides whether prisoners should be released, on the basis it lacks “objective independence” from the government.
 All in all, they’re involved in some of the most interesting cases around.

-“Supportive and very friendly” 11KBW has 43 juniors and 19 QCs, including some bar heavyweights.
+11KBW has 46 juniors and 19 QCs, including some bar heavyweights.
 It offers four 12-month pupillages with a solid £65,000 award for the year.
-In the Legal Cheek Junior Barrister Survey 2018-19, it scores an A* for work, As for training, colleagues and social life, and a B for its “pretty good” facilities (one rookie praises its “good” conference rooms and library but urges “a slightly wider Westlaw/Lexis subscription for pupils, and modernisation of some of the bathrooms”).
+In the Legal Cheek Junior Barrister Survey 2019-20, it scores an A* for colleagues, As for training, work and facilities, and a B for work/life balance.

 This set has a “happy” social side, with “various evening events (including formal dinners, pub quizzes and ping pong tournaments)”, and “people are generally chatty”.